 If you’re one of the millions of people planning a vacation to Maui each year, come to Lahaina!
 You will have the Hawaiian experience of a lifetime, plus you’ll be able to pop into Whaler’s Locker to say hi and take a piece of Hawaii home with you.
 Enjoy our recommendations of places to see, eat, shop, and relax, whatever your vacation style is.

-For the whale-watcher: Papawai Scenic Lookout.
-If you are traveling during whale season, mid-November through mid-August, you need to visit Maui’s best whale watching location.
+1. For the whale watcher: Papawai Scenic Lookout: If you are traveling during whale season, mid-November through mid-August, you need to visit Maui’s best whale watching location.
 This spot is easy to find off the road to Lahaina and gives you a panoramic view of the ocean, where you can view the Hawaiian Islands National Marine Sanctuary.
 Plan to stop by in the mornings and late afternoons for the whale’s most active times and plan on staying for about a half-hour.
 For the best experience, listen for the loud slapping and watch that general area for the whale’s next trick.

-Top Five Places to Eat or Drink in Lahaina
+Top 5 Places to Eat or Drink in Lahaina

-For the craft beer snob: Kahola Brewery.
-If you enjoy craft beer, you’ve got to check out this local brewery in Lahaina.
+2. For beer lovers: Kohola Brewery: If you enjoy craft beer, you’ve got to check out this local brewery in Lahaina.
 You can grab food before, and enjoy the creative and extraordinary brews of Hawaii.
-Kahola Brewery is open seven days a week from noon until 9:00 pm.
+Kohola Brewery is open seven days a week from noon until 9:00 pm.

-For the poke lover: Tamura’s Fine Wine and Liquors.
-You might be confused, but this is more than a liquor store.
+3. For beverage connoisseurs: Tamura’s Fine Wine and Liquors: You might be confused, but this is more than a liquor store.
 Tamura’s has a selection of over 15 kinds of poke and assorted fresh fish.
 Some have said that the best poke of their life was from Tamura’s.

 Top Shopping Spots in Lahaina